Free Radicals in Pets: Aging and Inflammation

 Misconception: All Oxidants Are Bad

-UNIQUE MISCONCEPTION: “All free radicals are bad, so more antioxidants must always be better.”
+A common misconception is that “all free radicals are bad, so more antioxidants must be better.”
 In reality, some oxidants are necessary signals for normal adaptation, including muscle remodeling after activity.
-Over-suppressing signals is not the goal; the goal is to prevent prolonged, uncontained chemistry that leads to oxidative damage pets cannot easily clean up.
-This is why discussions of ROS in dogs often include both harm and normal function in the same breath (Powers, 2024).
+The goal isn't to suppress every signal—it's to prevent the prolonged, uncontained chemistry that leads to oxidative damage a pet can't easily clean up.
+That's why discussions of ROS in dogs include both harm and normal function in the same breath (Powers, 2024).

-WHAT NOT TO DO: Do not stack multiple high-dose antioxidant products without veterinary guidance, especially if a pet has liver, kidney, or endocrine disease.
-Do not assume that “natural” equals safe, or that human supplements translate cleanly to pets.
-Do not use antioxidants to delay evaluation of weight loss, persistent vomiting, or new exercise intolerance.
-Those signs need diagnosis first; chemistry support comes after the cause is understood.
+So here's what not to do.
+Don't stack multiple high-dose antioxidant products without veterinary guidance, especially with liver, kidney, or endocrine disease.
+Don't assume “natural” equals safe, or that human supplements translate cleanly to pets.
+And don't use antioxidants to delay evaluation of weight loss, persistent vomiting, or new exercise intolerance—those signs need diagnosis first, with chemistry support coming after the cause is understood.

 Why Redox Chemistry Shapes Healthspan

-Why does this matter for healthspan—the years a pet feels good, not just the years lived?
-Oxidative stress can make inflammation feel louder, recovery feel slower, and tissues feel less adaptable.
-In studies of ill dogs, oxidative stress markers have been explored alongside clinical outcomes, reinforcing that redox balance is part of the broader picture during disease stress (Hagen, 2019).
-The key point is not a single lab value; it is how well the body maintains cleaner, more rhythmic function under pressure.
+Oxidative stress matters for healthspan—the years a pet feels good, not just the years lived.
+It can make inflammation feel louder, recovery slower, and tissues less adaptable.
+In studies of ill dogs, oxidative stress markers have been explored alongside clinical outcomes, reinforcing that redox balance is part of the bigger picture during disease stress (Hagen, 2019).
+The point isn't a single lab value; it's how well the body keeps cleaner, steadier function under pressure.

-OWNER CHECKLIST: Watch for (1) longer recovery after normal exercise, (2) a coat that becomes dull or greasy despite the same grooming, (3) more frequent “off” days after stress, (4) appetite that swings from picky to ravenous, and (5) stools that become less predictable.
-These are not diagnostic, but they are actionable observations to record.
-They help a veterinarian decide whether to look for pain, infection, organ strain, or diet mismatch.
+For an owner checklist, watch for: longer recovery after normal exercise; a coat that turns dull or greasy despite the same grooming; more “off” days after stress; appetite that swings from picky to ravenous; and stools that become less predictable.
+None of these is diagnostic, but together they're observations worth recording—they help a veterinarian decide whether to look for pain, infection, organ strain, or a diet mismatch.

 What to Track over a 30-Day Window